Columbia, SC Workers’ Compensation Law Firm

 Slip and Fall Accidents: The most common slip and fall accidents happen in restaurants and hospitals, resulting in fractures, sprains, knee and wrist injuries.

-Columbia Workers’ Compensation Lawyers at Chappell, Smith & Arden Are Committed to Fighting for Injured Workers
+Columbia Workers’ Compensation Lawyers at Chappell Smith & Arden, P.A.
+Are Committed to Fighting for Injured Workers

-If you have been injured on the job, call an experienced Columbia Workers’ Compensation lawyer at Chappell, Smith & Arden today at 800-531-9780 or fill out our online contact form.
+If you have been injured on the job, call an experienced Columbia Workers’ Compensation lawyer at Chappell Smith & Arden, P.A. today at 800-531-9780 or fill out our online contact form.
 We proudly serve injured workers throughout South Carolina including in Lexington County, Richland County, Sumter County, Aiken County, Florence County, Lancaster County, York County, Orangeburg County, Kershaw County, Newberry County, and in the communities of Columbia, Lexington, Irmo, Chapin, Rock Hill, Aiken, Sumter, Newberry, Florence, and Spartanburg.